 The Gene Targeting and Transgenic Core's services provide for the production of transgenic mouse models using DNA microinjection and gene targeting in mouse ES cells.
 The Core's services are operated through the School of Medicine and Dentistry and are available to all faculty within the University of Rochester.

-Gene Targeting in Mouse ES Cells
+Gene Targeting in Embryonic Stem Cells

 A completed project application form complete with a valid UCAR approval number is required to initiate the Core's services.
 After receipt of application materials, the Core will review submitted materials and then the Scientific Advisory Committee will assign prioritization of approved applications.